We may earn affiliate commissions for the recommended products. Learn more.

 Number of LEDs:1215

-MitoQUAD™ Wavelength Belt offers a hands-free experience with an ultra-dense LED layout featuring 405 diodes.
-It utilizes unique tri-chip technology, resulting in 1215 LED chips per belt for powerful therapy sessions.
-It has red and near-infrared light coverage.
+MitoQUAD™ Wavelength Belt offers a hands-free experience with an ultra-dense LED layout: 405 diodes using unique tri-chip technology for 1215 LED chips in total.

 How we picked the best red light therapy mats